tnodland/little_shop_v2/README.md

   Shoulda-Matchers was used to aid in validation of our models

-  Tests were down in a hybrid of top down and bottom up development.
+  Tests were completed in a hybrid of top down and bottom up development.
   We started with feature tests that would then break into model tests as needed for core functionality.

 ### Setup